Maxyee/reactdevelopmentstrategies/reactBootstrap/README.md

 ```

-Finally, here is the `App.js` file code, how I implement the line into my project.
+Finally,if we follow the CDN process, we should not implement this line into our `App.js` file.
+Otherwise, without using CDN process here is the `App.js` file code, how I implement the line into my project.

 ```js